dspinhirne/netaddr-rb/README.md

 A Ruby library for performing calculations on IPv4 and IPv6 subnets.
 There is also limited support for EUI addresses.

 ### Version 1.x
-The original netaddr which I created in 2007.
-My use case then was creating an internal IPAM system for Rackspace.
+The original netaddr used for a custom IPAM system that was built for a large cloud provider.

 ### Version 2.x
 A complete rewrite and totally incompatible with 1.x.
-My main motivation now is to reduce bug reports resulting from the poor code quality of 1.x.

 # Building